gvwilson/thirdbit/src/fiction/iffy/index.md

 Aunt Naggie coiled the last stayline and shoved it into a canvas bag, then shoved the bag into a bench locker and dogged the seat-lid shut.
 "That's all for me too."
-She handed Iffy half a sandwich—scrambled egg with more of Mrs. Sandhu's curry—and waited for her foster daughter to wolf it down before thumping the cabin wall with her fist.
+She handed Iffy half a sandwich—scrambled tofu with more of Mrs. Sandhu's curry—and waited for her foster daughter to wolf it down before thumping the cabin wall with her fist.
 "Good when you are," she shouted,